paramireze/paramireze.github.io/_posts/2018-08-17-life-after-ironman.markdown

 ## quitting
 Quitting Ironman was tough for me.
 I thought I was somehow letting people down, that I was an inspiration to my family and friends and they were depending on me.
-I truly thought that I was somehow letting other people down if I chose to quit competing.
-That perception was self induced.
+That perception was self induced and not sure how I arrived at those conclusions.
-It is interesting to think about since it explains the tendency I have to play certain roles in all areas of my life.
+It is interesting to think about since it could explain other behaviors that aren't necessarily in my own self-interest.

 ## life after ironman
 After throwing in the towel, I rediscovered my love for adventuring.